johnandrea/gedcom-display-format/README.md

 ## Limitations ##

 - A loop in a family might be trouble
-- Might not escape names with quotes and non-Latin characters
+- Might not escape all non-Latin characters